 RICS is already regulating all members conducting carbon assessment against the 2017 Professional Statement "Whole life carbon assessment for the built environment".
-A revised version of this Statement is planned for publishing in early 2022.
-The revised Statement will mandate the use of BECD throughout its members.
+A revised version of this Statement is planned for publishing in 2023 which will include reference to the use of BECD.

-The Carbon Trust works with leading organisations across the whole built environment value chain from infrastructure asset owners to real estate asset managers and from house builders and commercial developers to main construction contractors and product suppliers.
-Decisive action requires reliable data and the launch of the BECD will be a turning point in unlocking the UK's rapid transition to a thriving, sustainable, net zero built environment and we're committed to playing a key role in driving the development, promotion, and the widest possible consistent use of the BECD to deliver this change.
+The Carbon Trust works with leading organisations across the whole built environment value chain. from infrastructure asset owners to real estate asset managers and from house builders and commercial developers to main contractors and construction product suppliers.
+Decisive action requires reliable data and the launch of the BECD will be a turning point in unlocking the UK's rapid transition to a thriving, sustainable, net zero built environment and we're committed to a key role in driving the plaving development, promotion, and the widest possible consistent use of the BECD to deliver this change.